February Gardening Tips

 Pruning

 Now is the time to prune, shape and train fruit trees and grapes.
 Pruning removes weak or diseased branches and insures good air circulation to help prevent diseases.
 Summer flowering deciduous shrubs, such as hydrangeas and rose of sharon, also can be pruned now.
-Spring flowering shrubs, such as forsythia and lilacs, could be pruned now, but flowers will be cut off if they are pruned before they bloom.
-Wait until summer to prune plants that are too big, because winter pruning makes plants grow even faster.
+Spring flowering shrubs, such as forsythia and lilacs, could be pruned now, but many flowers will be cut off if they are pruned before they bloom.
+Wait until summer to prune plants that are too big because winter pruning makes plants grow even faster.

 Pests